solidjs-community/solid-primitives/packages/set/README.md

 0.0.100

-Initial release as a Stage-0 primitive.
+Initial release of the package.

 </details>